 You’ve probably used it numerous times as your go-to topping on pancakes or waffles.
 However, if you’re not aware of all of the potential health benefits of maple syrup, you’re in for a real treat.

-Besides being an excellent condiment for both sweet and savoury foods, maple syrup can fight inflammation, boost your energy, and much more.
-So, can substituting this natural sweetener for sugar actually be good for you?
+Besides being an excellent condiment for both sweet and savoury foods, maple syrup can fight inflammation, boost your energy, and alleviate many diseases.
+So, can substituting this popular natural sweetener for table sugar actually be good for you?

 Let’s find out!

 What is maple syrup, and what makes it so unique?
 Maple syrup is made from the sap of maple trees.
 This sugary sap is boiled and filtered in the spring season after long accumulation.